Table of contents

 Pros

-• Built-in database: Glide Tables give businesses the option to build apps without relying on Airtable or Google Sheets.
+- Built-in database: Glide Tables let businesses build apps without relying on Airtable or Google Sheets.
 This makes it more flexible for teams starting from scratch.

 Cons

-• Limited customization: Although it provides beautiful templates, the customization of elements and layouts beyond the provided designs is difficult.
+- Limited customization: Although it offers beautiful templates, customizing elements and layouts beyond the provided designs is difficult.
 Businesses needing unique UI components or specialized, pixel-perfect layouts may find the design flexibility restrictive.

 Pricing